Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Introduction

-Since their discovery, quantum Hall effects in two-dimensional electron gases under strong magnetic fields have been the subject of many theoretical and experimental studies highlighting their strong connection with topology concepts~\cite{iqhe1,fhqe1,tong,tknn,fqhe2,fqhe3, Bernevig2013, franz2013topological}.
-Besides electronic materials, the topological single-particle dynamics underlying the integer quantum Hall effect has been experimentally investigated in several other systems, including cold atomic gases~\cite{review_dalibard_cooper_spielman} and photonic platforms~\cite{haldane, wang2009, topphot}.
+Since their discovery, quantum Hall effects in two-dimensional electron gases under strong magnetic fields have been the subject of many theoretical and experimental studies highlighting their strong connection with topology concepts~\cite{iqhe1,fhqe1,tong,tknn,fqhe2,fqhe3, Bernevig2013, franz2013topological}: in particular the quantization of the Hall conductance is strictly related to the integer nature of a topological invariant known as Chern number, characterizing the geometry of the Bloch state wavefunctions across the Brillouin zone.

+Besides electrons in solid-state systems, the topological single-particle dynamics underlying the integer quantum Hall effect has been experimentally investigated in several other systems, including cold atomic gases~\cite{review_dalibard_cooper_spielman} and photonic platforms~\cite{topphot}.
+For example, the quantized transverse motion has been observed using atoms in an optical lattice in~\cite{aidelsburger2015}, while chiral edge states have been seen in ladder configurations~\cite{atala2014} as well as in a synthetic dimension platform~\cite{mancini2015,stuhl2015}.
+Concerning photonic systems, unidirectionally propagating chiral edge states have been seen in a variety of material systems starting with~\cite{haldane, wang2009} and anomalous Hall effects were observed in~\cite{wimmer2017}.
 In the presence of interactions, a much richer physics is found in the strongly correlated states underlying the fractional quantum Hall effect, including fractional charge and statistics of anyonic excitations~\cite{stern} and exciting perspectives in the direction of topological quantum computing~\cite{topoqc}.
-First steps in this direction have been recently reported using cold atomic gases in optical lattices~\cite{Preiss_2015,Tai_2017}, Rydberg atoms~\cite{deLese_2019} and polaritons~\cite{clark2020observation}, and superconductor-based circuit-QED systems~\cite{Roushan2016,Ye_2019,RevModPhys.93.025005}.
+Beyond two-dimensional electronic gases in different materials under strong magnetic fields~\cite{tong}, first steps towards the observation of these phenomena in cold atomic gases in optical lattices~\cite{Preiss_2015,Tai_2017}, arrays of Rydberg atoms trapped in optical tweezers~\cite{deLese_2019}, Rydberg polaritons in atomic gases~\cite{clark2020observation}, and superconductor-based circuit-QED systems~\cite{Roushan2016,Ye_2019,RevModPhys.93.025005} have been recently reported.